• Skip to main content

 I believe that soft tofu is the best choice for mapo tofu.
 Soft tofu is tender enough but can hold its shape when gently cooked.
 Firm tofu is not tender enough and silken tofu will lose its shape.
 If you want to try to use silken tofu, I recommend this one pot tofu and egg because there is almost no moving during the cooking process and that one is really great too.
 But I don't recommend using firm tofu for this dish.

-How to serve Mapo tofu
+What to serve with Mapo tofu

 Mapo tofu itself is a dish with very strong flavors.
 When eating alone, it might be slightly salty and spicy.
 Mapo tofu is best served hot over a bed of white or brown rice.
 The savory and spicy flavor of the mapo tofu will be absorbed into the grains and give you an unforgettable eating experience.
 You can also serve mapo tofu with plain staple food, such as noodle soup, steamed rice, steamed buns, and all kinds of porridge.